 - Instagram: Same benefits as Facebook but with different target audiences.

 - Website: SEO will help your website appear closer to the top in relevant search results, a crucial element for increasing sales.
 Make sure that you optimize calls to action on your website.
-Experiment with text, color, size, and position of calls to action such as “Buy Now”.
-This can sharply increase purchases. [fit to your article/business idea]
+Experiment with text, color, size, and position of calls to action such as “Call Now”.
+This can sharply increase the number of clients.

 - Google and Yelp: For businesses that rely on local clientele, getting listed on Yelp and Google My Business can be crucial to generating awareness and customers.

 Take advantage of your website, social media presence and real-life activities to increase awareness of your offerings and build your brand.
 Some suggestions include:

 - Signage – Put up eye-catching signage at your store and website.